Non-stationary Online Learning with Memory and Non-stochastic Control: Online Non-stochastic Control

 \subsection{Reduction to OCO with Memory}

-Following the pioneering work~\citep{ICML'19:online-control}, we will work on the \emph{Disturbance-Action Controller (DAC)} class, which parametrizes the executed action as a linear function of the past disturbances.
-By doing so, we can reduce the online non-stochastic control to OCO with memory so that the results of Section~\ref{sec:OCOwMemory} can be leveraged to design robust controllers with provably dynamic policy regret guarantees. \begin{myDef}[Disturbance-Action Controller, DAC] A disturbance-action controller $\pi(K,M)$ with memory $H$ is specified by a fixed matrix $K$ (required to be strongly stable) and parameters $M = (M^{[1]},\ldots,M^{[H]})$.
-At each iteration $t$, $\pi(K,M)$ chooses the action as a linear map of past disturbances with an offset linear controller, formally, $u_t = -Kx_t + \sum_{i-1}^{H} M^{[i]} w_{t-i}$. \end{myDef} For convenience, we define $w_i = 0$ for $i < 0$.
-The DAC policy can be implemented because the disturbance can be perfectly recovered by $w_{t} = x_{t+1} - A x_{t} - B u_{t}$ as system dynamics $A$ and $B$ are supposed to be known.
-Moreover, the dynamical state obtained by executing any DAC controller can be represented by a linear function of the parameters of the policy~\citep{ICML'19:online-control}.
+Following the pioneering work~\citep{ICML'19:online-control}, we will work on the \emph{Disturbance-Action Controller} (DAC) policy class, which parametrizes the executed action as a linear function of the past disturbances.
+By doing so, we can reduce online non-stochastic control to OCO with memory so that the results of Section~\ref{sec:OCOwMemory} can be leveraged to design robust controllers with provable dynamic policy regret guarantee. \begin{myDef}[Disturbance-Action Controller, DAC] A disturbance-action controller, denoted by $\pi(K,M)$, with memory length $H$ is specified by a fixed matrix $K$ and parameters $M = (M^{[1]},\ldots,M^{[H]})$.
+At each iteration $t$, the controller $\pi(K,M)$ chooses the action as a linear map of the past disturbances with an offset linear controller, formally, $u_t = -Kx_t + \sum_{i=1}^{H} M^{[i]} w_{t-i}$. \end{myDef} For convenience, we define $w_i = 0$ for $i < 0$.
+The DAC policy is implementable because the disturbance can be recovered by $w_{t} = x_{t+1} - A x_{t} - B u_{t}$ as system dynamics $A$ and $B$ are supposed to be known.
+Our method can also extend to the scenario of online non-stochastic control with unknown systems, which is presented at the end of this section.
+The following proposition by~\citet{ICML'19:online-control} presents an important property of DAC policy. \begin{myProp}[Lemma 4.3 of \citet{ICML'19:online-control}] Suppose the initial state is $x_0 = 0$ and one chooses the DAC controller $\pi(K,M_t)$ at iteration $t$, the reaching state and the corresponding DAC control are